 What is most important to you in your career?

-How to approach a question that really has no answer
+How to approach an interview question that has no one answer.

-Understand the question for what it is, and answer it in a similar fashion.
+Understand the question for what it is, and answer it in accordingly.
 Don’t focus on specific dates, but form your answer to reflect contemplation.
-For example, instead of telling them you want to be an executive vice president in two years and the president in five, answer a different way.
+For example, instead of telling them you want to be an executive vice president in two years and the president in five, try answering like this:

-The first no-no to this question is obvious.
-The wrong “where do you see yourself in 5 years” answer is “I don’t know.”
-If the answer doesn’t come to you at first, take a few seconds to think about how you have progressed the last five years.
-Take those moments, consider the natural flow of progress and formulate an answer.
+The first no-no to answering this common interview question is pretty obvious.
+Whatever you do, don’t respond to the question, “Where do you see yourself in five years?” with “I don’t know.”
+If the answer doesn’t come to you at first, take a few seconds to think about how you have progressed over the last five years.
+Consider the natural flow of progress and formulate an answer.
 Do not, ever, for any reason, provide a fluffy answer.
 Hiring managers can see right through those and will reject your candidacy on the spot.
-They do not want you to lie, manipulate or give an off-the-wall answer.
+They do not want you to lie, manipulate, or give an off-the-wall answer.

 In reality, you are probably considering several potential career paths.
 It’s okay and wise to keep your options open to a certain extent.
 However, you don’t have to advertise this fact in your job interviews.
 Never lie, but never show all your cards.